 Food Safety Tips

-Each year, 76 million Americans are diagnosed with food poisoning, often from eating undercooked meat, poultry, and other animal products.
+Each year, 48 million Americans are diagnosed with food poisoning, often from eating undercooked meat, poultry, and other animal products.
 Bacteria such as E. coli and salmonella are regular residents in chicken, beef, and meats.
 If you don't cook meat to a high enough temperature to kill the bacteria or other germs, they can wind up in the intestinal tract and lead to symptoms like vomiting, stomach cramps, and diarrhea.
-Usually food poisoning is mild, but it can get serious enough to send 325,000 people to the hospital each year.
+Usually food poisoning is mild, but it can get serious enough to send 128,000 people to the hospital each year.
+The CDC says 3,000 Americans die of food-borne illness each year.

 - Separate food.
 Keep raw meat away from fruits, vegetables, and any other foods you're going to eat without cooking, to avoid bacterial cross-contamination.
 Cut raw meats on a different surface than other foods.
 Then wash every cutting board, plate, and utensil the raw meat touched with hot water and soap.
 Always use new serving plates and utensils for cooked food.